Scoreboard & Thoughts

 peroxid: Web

-We have a file upload vuln with almost random names generated by
+We have a file upload vulnerability with almost random names generated by

 $fileName = uniqid('img_', true) . '.' . $extension;

-The first vuln seemed to be a rabbit hole as I didn’t find any good way to brute the php internal_lcg seed.
+The first vulnerability seemed to be a rabbit hole, as I didn’t find a good way to brute-force the PHP internal_lcg seed.

 %!PS